Ann Little – driven to a terrible act

 1891 Westward.
 Rosley

-Ann, 15, Joseph 13, and Isabella Little, 25, are living with uncle and aunt William (farmer) and Isabella Barwise, both in their 60s. (also there is brother-in-law Joseph Carr, so Mrs Barwise has to née Carr, which doesn’t explain the aunt/uncle thing).
+Ann, 15, Joseph 13, and Isabella Little, 25, are living with ‘uncle and aunt’ William (farmer) and Isabella Barwise, both in their 60s.

 Isabella Little had been with them ten years earlier.
-As she’d stayed there a decade (at least), it seems a reasonable guess that Annie and Joseph were taken in by William and Isabella Barwise some time around the court case.
-Maybe John and Robert, too?
+It seems a reasonable guess that Ann and Joseph were taken in by William and Isabella Barwise some time around the court case.
+Maybe John and Robert initially, too?

-In 1901 Ann and Joseph are still with Mr and Mrs Barwise, said now to be cousins of Mr Barwise, working on his farm.
+In 1901 Ann and Joseph are still with Mr and Mrs Barwise, said now to be cousins (which was the case) of Mr Barwise, working on his farm.

 So, what about George Little?
 And Ann Little?